 Country Wholesome Creamery

-This 100% grass fed non-homogenized creamline milk is produced by the Hofstetter family in Hamptonville, NC.
+This 100% and 70% (supplemented with heirloom corn and soybeans) grass fed non-homogenized creamline milk is produced by the Hofstetter family in Hamptonville, NC.
 This Amish family has been in the dairy business since 1979 and selling their milk as part of a larger co-op model via a large tanker truck coming to their dairy each week and collecting the raw milk for processing.
 But as of May 2013 the family decided to bottle their own milk right on the farm!
 They are using a low temeprature vat pasteurization process in order to preserve the natural probiotic elements of the milk.
 They do not homogenize their milk, so the milk has a creamline on the top just like the old days.
 Becasue cows on grass-only diets produce less volume of milk the price for this product must be higher in order to sustain the farm's livelihood.
 We hope you give it a try!
 The bottles are food grade plastic not glass.
 They are biodegradable and the most environmentally friendly bottle the family could find after months of research.

 Our Milk comes from Maple View Dairy